Are Dental Implants Worth It?

 ✔ Crowns may last 10–15 years before needing replacement

-That’s one of the biggest advantages over bridges or dentures – durability and longevity.
+That’s one of the biggest advantages over bridges or dentures: durability and longevity.

-Why No Dairy After Dental Implant?
+Why No Dairy After a Dental Implant?

 Some dentists advise avoiding dairy right after implant surgery because: